Heartache, Heartbreak, and Happily Ever After

 I am never, ever, ever found wanting in the presence of the Lord.

 In Jesus, I am always only ever found completely fulfilled, content, abounding in grace, full of love and peace and joy.
 It took me way too many years to realize this truth, and if I would have only slowed down to let God really fill my heart, maybe some hearts wouldn't have been broken.
-Nevertheless, the past cannot be changed.
+Nevertheless, the past can’t be changed.
 I am truly remorseful for the people I hurt — the guys, myself, and my friends who love me.
 They had to watch me through all this hurt and wrap their arms around me every time.
 I know my friends and family prayed for me so much.
 I so badly wish this didn't happen, but it did.
 And if it did, then God has a bigger purpose for it.
-Maybe it's this blog post.
 Maybe it's so I would allow Him to fill every area of my heart, not just most of it.

 My dating past is marred with heartache and heartbreak, but I am not a rare breed of woman.
 I have a huge number of girl friends who are still searching for their value in guys.
 In fact, I also know several guys who are searching for the value in girls.
 It's not that guys are bad and it's not that girls are bad, it's just that guys/girls aren't God.
 Only God is God.
 And when his children experience heartache and heartbreak, He exchanges that broken heart for a happily ever after.

 Friend, if this blog post ministered to you, I hope you will share it.
 If you know a girl - or a guy - who needs to read this, send them my way.
 Sometimes it's very difficult for your friends and loved ones to accept a tough message like this from you, but it's easier to hear from some chick named Priska who is willing to share her ugly past.
-I fully hope God's love ministered to you through this blog post, and like I said - share it with someone who needs to know God's love.

-With love, PriskaTabitha
+With redeeming love,